Shasta County’s Business Climate and Incentives

 Opportunity Zones

-Investment in an opportunity zone enables a temporary deferral on capital gains for qualified investments made through a Qualified Opportunity Fund (QOF) established with the Internal Revenue Service (IRS).
+Opportunity Zones incentivize investment and economic development in distressed communities by providing federal tax benefits to investors for qualified uses.
+The incentive enables a temporary deferral on capital gains for qualified investments through a Qualified Opportunity Fund (QOF) established with the Internal Revenue Service (IRS).

 Investors can defer federal capital gains taxes on the invested gain amounts until there is an event that reduces or terminates the qualifying investment in the QOF, or December 31, 2026, whichever is earlier.